quinncatr/2024-Research-Assistant-Work/andy/README.md

 | Brute Force Matcher | yes | yes | no | no |

-  - To find more information about what these operations do and how they work, go to [Nvidia VPI1.2 Algorithms](https://docs.nvidia.com/vpi/2.3/algorithms.html).
+  - To find more information about what these operations do and how they work, go to [Nvidia VPI 2.3 Algorithms](https://docs.nvidia.com/vpi/2.3/algorithms.html).

 ## JTOP
 ### JTOP overview